zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.0.1: Re-factor of the plugin's internals, laying a foundation for planned future advances.
+* 2.1.0: Makeover of the plugin's user-interface, providing greater ease of use, and eliminating the need for page reloads